-Our immediate mental health screenings are:
+Offered at our Mount Arlington & Wayne locations, our immediate mental health screenings are:

-- Designed for adolescents and adults experiencing depression, anxiety, and other mental health difficulties and/or mandated for a mental health screening by their school or employer due to psychiatric concerns.
+- Designed for adolescents and adults experiencing depression, anxiety, and other mental health difficulties and/or are mandated for a mental health screening by their school or employer due to psychiatric concerns.

 - Composed of a 1-1.5-hour clinical interview, symptom questionnaires, and communication with all necessary third parties (school, employer, other treatment providers, etc.) including a letter stating relevant findings and treatment recommendations.

 - Conducted by a Licensed Clinical Social Worker (LCSW) or Licensed Professional Counselor (LPC).

 If you or a loved one are in need of a timely mental health screening, please call us at (973) 770-7600.